Apostle Paul Preaches in Athens

 Question? - Newsletter - New! - Ad Space

 Even in the political decay of Athens, this spot and this court were regarded by the people with superstitious reverence.
 It was a scene with which the dread recollections of centuries were associated.
-It was a place of silent awe in the midst of the gay and frivolous city.
+It was a place of silent awe in the midst of the frivolous city.

 Those who withdrew to the Areopagus from the Agora, came, as it were, into the presence of a higher power.
 No place in Athens was so suitable for a discourse upon the mysteries of religion.
 We are not, however, to regard Apostle Paul's discourse on the Areopagus as a formal defense, in a trial before the court.
 The whole aspect of the narrative in the Acts, and the whole tenor of the discourse itself, militate against this supposition.